AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 See if the model mentions your brand.

-Decide whether the brand is only mentioned, recommended, or compared.
+Check if the brand is only mentioned, recommended, or compared.

-Decide whether the description is positive, neutral, or negative.
+Check if the description is positive, neutral, or negative.

 See which brands show up instead of yours or next to it.